abondar24/JavaAsyncDemo/README.md

 12. File Lock Update (flu) - Lock file for updates.
 13. File Lock Query (flq) - Lock file for reading.
 14. File Hole (fhc) - Create a temp file and write to it.
+15. Gathering Write (gwc) - Write data from three arrays to three columns in file.

 ## RX